About

 Founder & Director, Eigin Ltd

-eigin is being built to close that gap.
+eigin is being built to fill it.

 The infrastructure